 Sunak set to discuss visas with India as ‘son in law’ PM arrives at G20

-Corporate visas on the table in post-Brexit talks, as PM says ‘special’ to be visiting India again
+Corporate visas on the table in post-Brexit talks – but PM says trade deal ‘not a given’

 Rishi Sunak’s government is ready to discuss corporate visas in negotiations with India over a post-Brexit trade deal, Downing Street has suggested.